Punggol Field murder: Criminal motive

 On the night of 10 May 2020, exactly 21 years after his father abandoned his family, Surajsrikan decided to go out for a jog at Punggol Field, and he also brought along his foldable army knife and wet wipes.
-According to his lawyer Edmond Pereira, Surajsrikan took the knife with the intention to hurt himself, as he was overwhelmed with the emotional scars caused by his father's abandonment.
+According to his lawyer, Edmond Pereira, Surajsrikan took the knife with the intention to hurt himself, as he was overwhelmed with the emotional scars caused by his father's abandonment.
 Surajsrikan jogged for about five to ten minutes before he accidentally tripped and fell down.
 This caused him to stop at a bus stop to try to ease his anger.

-At around 11, Surajsrikan saw 38-year-old Tay Rui Hao, whom he never met before, jogging past him.
-The sight of Tay unfortunately led to Surajsrikan giving in to his emotions and he decided to attack Tay, thus he began giving chase.
-Upon catching up with Tay, Surajsrikan attacked him from the back with the knife, and slashed and stabbed Tay several times.
-After the attack, Surajsrikan fled the scene and he later wandered around for a while, and did not call the police or ambulance.
+At around 11 PM, Surajsrikan saw 38-year-old Tay Rui Hao, whom he had never met before, jogging past him.
+The sight of Tay led to Surajsrikan giving in to his emotions, and he decided to attack Tay; he began giving chase.
+Upon catching up with Tay, Surajsrikan attacked him from behind with the knife, and slashed and stabbed Tay several times.
+After the attack, Surajsrikan fled the scene and later wandered around for a while.
+He did not call the police or an ambulance.
 Surajsrikan returned home at around midnight to clean the foldable knife with hand soap and stayed indoors for the next six days before his arrest.

 Remand period and psychiatric report

-While he was under remand undergoing psychiatric assessments, Surajsrikan was found to suffer from severe social anxiety disorder and obsessive-compulsive disorder, for which both disorders could cause him to have a greater tendency to have a low mood and greater anger, but these disorders were not severe enough to show that Surajsrikan suffering from diminished responsibility at the time of the offence.
-He was previously found to have borderline to low intelligence but was not found to be intellectually disabled nor suffering from any psychotic disorder.
-Surajsrikan was also assessed to be suffering from dyscalculia, a learning disability in mathematics.
+While he was under remand undergoing psychiatric assessments, Surajsrikan was found to suffer from severe social anxiety disorder and obsessive-compulsive disorder, both disorders which could cause him to have a greater tendency towards low moods and anger problems, but these disorders were not severe enough to show that Surajsrikan suffered from diminished responsibility at the time of the offence.
+He was previously found to have borderline to low intelligence but was not found to be intellectually disabled, nor suffering from any psychotic disorder.
+Surajsrikan was also diagnosed with dyscalculia, a learning disability in mathematics.
 The report also concluded that the significance of the date exacerbated Surajsrikan's chronic feelings of anger and was the primary psychological driver for his actions.

-During the period of his remand, Surajsrikan was detained in a single-man cell at Changi Prison due to his social anxiety disorder, and has been prescribed medication for his disorders.
+During the period of his remand, Surajsrikan was detained in a single-man cell at Changi Prison due to his social anxiety disorder, and was prescribed medication for his disorders.